aarav2703/healthcare-inequalities-dash/README.md

 - **Life Expectancy Tab**: Visualizes the average life expectancy by country using bar charts.
 - **Combined Data Analysis Tab**: Combines CDC and WHO data to analyze deaths and life expectancy through scatter plots.

-Here’s a detailed and informative paragraph summarizing the insights from the visualizations for your README:

 ---